Niles West High School

-Niles West High School, officially Niles Township High School West or NWHS, is a public four-year high school located in Skokie, Illinois, a north suburb of Chicago in the United States.
-It is part of Niles Township Community High School District 219, which also includes Niles North High School.
-Its school teams were originally the Indians, but this was later changed in 2001 to the Wolves.
-Its feeder middle schools are Lincoln Junior High School (located in Skokie), Fairview South School (located in Skokie), Lincoln Hall Middle School (located in Lincolnwood), Culver Middle School (located in Niles), and Park View School (located in Morton Grove).
+Niles West High School (NWHS), officially Niles Township High School West, is a public four-year high school located in Skokie, Illinois, a north suburb of Chicago, in the United States.
+NWHS is part of the Niles Township Community High School District 219, which also includes Niles North High School.
+The name of the school teams originally was the Indians, which later was changed to the Wolves, in 2001.
+The feeder middle-schools for NWHS are Lincoln Junior High School (Skokie), Fairview South School (Skokie), Lincoln Hall Middle School (Lincolnwood), Culver Middle School (Niles), and Park View School (Morton Grove).
+Niles West High School also matriculates many students from MCC Academy, Morton Grove, Illinois.

 History

 Niles West High School sits on over an acre of land.
 The school opened in the fall of 1958.

 In 1996, the Niles Township Federation of Teachers went on a strike for two weeks over negotiations with administrators.
 During that time numerous students staged a walkout and pledged their allegiance to Niles West.
 Strikes have also happened in 1979 and 1985 with similar results.